khaeru/coverage-gh/README.md

-# coverage-gh
+# Integrate Python coverage & GitHub Actions

-Integrate Python coverage &amp; GitHub Actions
+Thanks to [`amitds1997/pytest-annotate-pr`](https://github.com/amitds1997/pytest-annotate-pr) for the bulk of the code for interacting with GitHub's API.